tablecheck/dartsass-sprockets/README.md

 This will automatically configure your default Rails `config.assets.css_compressor` to use `:sass`.

+### Version Support

+The current version of `dartsass-sprockets` supports:
+- Ruby 3.1+
+- Rails 6.1+

+For older versions of Ruby and Rails may be supported with earlier versions of this gem.

 ### Upgrading to Dart Sass

 This gem is a drop-in replacement to [sass-rails](https://github.com/rails/sass-rails).